Programmerino/dotfiles/README.md

 8. Copy files (.config/i3/config, etc)

 9. Log out and select i3 desktop environment on LightDM menu and log in.
-After log in generate first i3 configuration.

 ## Screenshots